 Despite being an urban campus, Georgia Tech is home to a whopping 12,000 trees–making it both literally and figuratively green.
 Campus sustainability initiatives include the installation of low-water flush toilets (92 percent of all toilets on campus) and building efficiency optimization.
 In addition, Georgia Tech uses extra dining hall food to make meals for local shelters.

 Every aspect of life at USF is enriched by campus-wide sustainability initiatives.
 Efforts include widespread recycling, using more efficient transportation methods, and energy conservation and recovery.
 Moreover, USF actively seeks to locally source food in its dining halls and collects and recovers some types of wastewater for use in irrigation.

 See college details: University of South Florida

 5. Stanford University

 Stanford actively seeks to reduce its use of carbon-based energy by retrofitting its most energy-demanding buildings for efficiency.
-A campus-wide shift in transportation habits, including use of bicycles, ride-sharing, and diesel-electric bus services have been widely effective at reducing emissions.
+A campus-wide shift in transportation habits, including the use of bicycles, ride-sharing, and diesel-electric bus services, has been widely effective at reducing emissions.

 See college details: Stanford University